-Asian stock markets sink after Wall Street rally fades
+Global stocks, oil slip after Fed points to more rate hikes

-BEIJING (AP) — Asian stock markets fell Friday after a post-election Wall Street rally faded and the U.S. Federal Reserve suggested it will keep raising interest rates.
+BEIJING (AP) — Global stocks and the price of oil fell Friday after the U.S. Federal Reserve suggested it will keep raising interest rates, tightening the supply of money that has supported markets in recent years.

-WALL STREET: Coming off the previous day’s surge, stocks slipped as a ninth straight decline in oil prices hurt energy companies.
-Banks gained after the Federal Reserve left interest rates unchanged.
-The Standard & Poor’s 500 shed 0.3 percent to 2,806.83 after it jumped 2.1 percent Wednesday.
-The Dow Jones Industrial Average inched up 10.92 points to 26,191.22.
-The Nasdaq composite dipped 0.5 percent to 7,530.88.

 FED WATCH: The U.S. central bank left interest rates unchanged but suggested it plans to keep raising them in response to the strong economy.
 The Fed has raised its key rate eight times since late 2015 and is expected to do so again in December, with several more increases to follow.
+Low rates have helped spur markets and economic growth around the world for years, so further increases are expected to reverse some of that support.

 Most Read Business Stories